-Assessment is also a part of the learning process and the Emirates Academy uses midcourse assessments to inform students of their progress towards the achievement of the learning outcomes.
+Assessment is also a part of the learning process and EAHM uses mid-course assessments to inform students of their progress towards the achievement of the learning outcomes.

 Prior to the delivery of the programme each year a matrix of assessments and assessment submission dates will be developed to ensure that the student work load is balanced.